 Lauri Leadley, a sleep expert and president of the Valley Sleep Center in Mesa, Arizona states “Home sleep tests are an option when a patient is suspected of having sleep apnea and doesn’t have other issues such as congestive heart failure, lung disease or other sleep disorders.”

 Also, a home sleep test lacks the full array of tools and diagnostics available during an in-lab study.
-Home tests only provides measurements, not diagnosis.
+Home tests only provide measurements, not a diagnosis.
 An appointment with a sleep professional is still required to read and interpret the data gathered.

 Lab Sleep Study